RAF Wainfleet: History

 The range opened to aerial operations in August 1938; but had previously been used as a range from 1890 by the 1st Lincolnshire Artillery.
 However, there is evidence that the area was in use for military practice as far back as Napoleonic times when the River Steeping was navigable and Wainfleet itself was an important harbour.

 During the 1920s and 1930s it was also used by the RAF and Royal Artillery.
 The range was administered by RAF Coningsby as an Air Weapons Range within RAF Strike Command.
-During the Second World War, it was used by 617 Squadron to test the Stabilizing Automatic Bomb Sight.
+During the Second World War, it was used by 617 Squadron to test the Stabilised Automatic Bomb Sight.
 Postwar, it was used by both fixed wing and rotary aircraft from NATO.
 On 1 April 2006 control was transferred to Defence Estates and the range was then administered by Defence Training Estates (East) from their headquarters at West Tofts Camp near Thetford.

 Due to funding cuts the range was closed for operations on 2 December 2009 and finally closed in July 2010.

 The tower and some surrounding buildings reopened as holiday accommodation in 2017.

+Aircraft incidents

+1952 mid-air collision

+On Friday 18 April 1952 at 3.12 pm, two F-84 Canadair Sabres, from the RCAF, had a mid-air collision at 19,000ft, of 410 Squadron.
+Both pilots were killed, from RAF North Luffenham.